-Sail Loft – there is a lift from the River Gallery to the Sail Loft.
+Sail Loft :There is a lift from the River Gallery to the Sail Loft.
 In the case of breakdown, emergency evacuation or power cut the lift will not be in operation.
-There is no alternative other than the stairs, so visitors must not use the lift unless they can get down the stairs (with help if needed).
+There is no alternative other than the stairs, so visitors should not use the lift unless they can get down the stairs (with help if needed).

-Merchant’s House, first floor – access from the Sail Loft is via a short and steep set of stairs.
+Merchant’s House, first floor: Access from the Sail Loft is via a short and steep set of stairs.

-Merchant’s House, ground floor – access from the Tea Room is via a short and steep set of stairs.
+Merchant’s House, ground floor: Access from the Tea Room is via a short and steep set of stairs.
 Wheelchair access using a portable ramp may be available on request.
 We will do our best to accommodate you, but please note, there may not be a volunteer on duty who is able to lift and put the ramp in place.